-Drinking used to be problematic for me.
-While drinking I would often inhale water.
-This happened because my swallowing reflex had become discoordinated from agitation and unrest.
+Drinking water used to be slow, and stressful for me.
+This happened because my swallowing reflex had become discoordinated from hyperventilation commonly causing me to choke on my drink.
 Swallowing involves temporary closure of the epiglottis to keep food and drink out of the lungs.
-If it is not synchronized properly then choking or pulmonary aspiration can occur.
-Chugging a glass of water felt perilous.
-Drinking fast felt like I was being waterboarded.
-Because of this I had to take small gulps and I usually drank only a little at a time.
+If it is not synchronized properly then the inhaling of liquid (pulmonary aspiration) can occur.
+Drinking fast felt perilous.
+Chugging felt like I was being waterboarded.
 Difficulty swallowing is known as dysphagia, everybody has a little bit of it and you want to minimize your bit.
 Use the exercise below so that you drink mightily with no unnecessary encumbrances.

 Healthy Weight Activity #2: Chug Water Mightily

 Pour yourself a large glass of room temperature or warm water.
 Tell yourself that there is no rush, and that you have nothing better to do at this moment than to observe your swallowing apparatus at work.
-Drink the water slowly and mindfully.
-Start with very small gulps.
+Take a deep breath, and drink the water slowly and mindfully.
+Start with small gulps and make each one voluntary.
 Pay very close attention to the cadence of your gulping.
 It should be steady.
 Focus on the following:

 2) Much of the swallowing process is an automatic reflex controlled by unconscious neurological mechanisms in the brainstem.
 You must give each swallow time to progress entirely through its reflex arc before you attempt to swallow again.
-You don’t want to swallow too early, or too late.
+You don’t want to interrupt a swallow by swallowing again too early.

 For more health building exercises visit www.programpeace.com